HeloiseMuller/phageAnnotation/README.md

 ### Output description of setp 1

 In the output path you provided, the pipeline will create a directory for each genome, each of which will contain the following directories:
-- `vs2-pass1/` all the outputs generated by the first run of VS2
+- `vs2-pass1/` all the outputs generated by the first run of VS2.
+The present pipeline add two files, ending with `_named.fa` and `named.tsv`, in order to help harmonizing all the outputs.
-- `checkv/` all the outputs generated by checkV
+- `checkv/` all the outputs generated by checkV.
+The present pipeline add the file `PATTERN_combined.fna` on which the second run of VS2 will run.
 - `vs2-pass2/` all the outputs generated by the second run of VS2

 ## STEP 2: Combine outputs